Networking tips for graduate job hunters

 Want to know how to get the most out of graduate careers fairs and events?
 Keen to take control of your online presence and use social media such as LinkedIn and Twitter to further your career, while making sure that employers don’t stumble across anything you’d rather they didn’t see?
 Find out how networking can help you in your job hunt and pick up tips on how to present yourself.
 Our advice will help you build and maintain your network, banish shyness and learn how to make your own personal elevator pitch to sell your skills to employers.

-Here is our top tips for students and graduates on how to dress to meet employers at university recruiter events, networking sessions and career fairs.
+Here are our top tips for students and graduates on how to dress to meet employers at university recruiter events, networking sessions and career fairs.

 Building a strong LinkedIn profile page is the first step towards using the online network to find job opportunities (or be found for jobs) and to grow your professional network.
 We guide you through what you need to include and how you should approach each section.